opengrail/opengrail.github.io/_posts/2017-02-21-interactive.md

 There are however still some edge cases that need to be addressed where nils can be inserted into sequences.

 There are also many options (or enough rope) for adventurous programmers to use them where they have value.

+# Follow up

+I am reserving this space to explain in more detail why nil is treated differently between CLJ and CLJS.

+Comments / links to help me are welcome!

 # Credits